 (c) the firm or corporation used all due diligence to prevent the commission or occurrence of such act or omission.

 [Section 35 amended: No. 59 of 2004 s.
-141.]
+141; No. 25 of 2019 s.
+5.]

 36. Enforcement

 Any member of the police force may without warrant enter and remain on any premises where he has reasonable grounds to believe that a sale is being conducted by way of auction or mock auction.